CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/pycharm/use_pycharm.md

 ### Minimal Dependencies

-When dependencies are loaded, you can launch any core components and its dependencies should be satisfied.
+When dependencies are loaded, you can launch any core components and their dependencies should be satisfied.

 === "Pycharm Professional"

     1. In your project file viewer
     2. Browse to ```assemblyline-base/dev/depends```
-    3. Right click on ```docker-compose-minimal.yml```
+    3. Right-click on ```docker-compose-minimal.yml```
     4. Select ```Create 'depends/docker-compose...'```
     5. Click ```OK```
-    6. You'll notice on the top right that a new Compose deployment has been created for dependencies, hit the play button next to it to launch the containers.
+    6. You'll notice on the top right that a new Compose deployment has been created for dependencies.
+Hit the play button next to it to launch the containers.

     !!! tip
         From now on you can just select that Compose deployment for dependencies from the dropdown up top and hit the run button to launch it.
-It is good practice to Edit the configurations and give it a proper name.
+It is good practice to Edit the configuration and give it a proper name.

-=== "Docker-compose (Pycharm Community)"
+=== "Docker-compose (PyCharm Community)"

     In a new terminal on the VM, run the following commands: